 If the taxpayer's application is accepted, an exemption from income tax and the special solidarity contribution is provided for 50% of one's employment income / income from individual business activity earned in Greece during the tax year.
 Furthermore, for individuals subject to the alternative taxation provisions, the annual deemed income will not apply to the amount resulting from the residence or passenger car.

-The application for the transfer of the tax residence for inclusion in the new regime is filed to the Tax Administration by the individual within the year of assuming one's service and not later than the 31st of July of that year.
+The application for the transfer of the tax residence and the inclusion in the new regime is filed to the Tax Administration by the individual as follows:

 The provisions on alternative taxation shall apply to the income of the tax year for which the individual files one's application and expires after a total of seven tax years, with no possibility of further extension.

 With effect from 29 July 2020, individuals who contribute capital to a duly registered start-up company may deduct from their taxable income an amount equal to 50% of the amount of their contribution in the tax year in which it took place.